Jack and Coke may seem simple and unsophisticated to some people, but it’s damn good, and there’s five ways to mix it for five different tastes.

 1 cup of ice

 — Mix together equal parts of fresh lemon juice and fresh lime juice.
-Add the tequila, orange liqueur, and lemon/lime juice mix to a shaker with ice.
+Add the tequila, orange liqueur, and 3/4 ounce of the lemon/lime juice mix to a shaker with ice.
 Shake until chilled, and serve in a glass with ½ of the rim salted Garnish with a lime wheel on the rim of the glass.

-For pitchers of frozen margaritas, pour 12 ounces of tequila, 8 ounces of triple sec, 3 ounces of lemon juice, and 3 ounces of fresh lime juice into a blender with 3 or 4 handfuls of ice, and blend on high speed.
+For pitchers of frozen margaritas, pour 12 ounces of tequila, 2 ounces of triple sec, 3 ounces of fresh lemon juice, 3 ounces of fresh lime juice, and 2 ounces of agave nectar into a blender with 3 or 4 handfuls of ice, and blend on high speed.

 Lunazul costs about $20 and deserves all of its prestigious awards.
 Olmeca Altos is also a good bargain.
 Agavales mixes very well and costs under $15.
 DeKuyper O3 Orange is half the price of Cointreau and works better than Cointreau with these Margaritas.

 Other tequilas in the $20 range we’ve tested are Campo Azul Reposado (the gold one).
 Espolon makes a smooth, sweeter margarita with a milder taste.
 Other highly-rated tequilas in this price range include El Padrino and Pueblo Viejo.
 Sauza Hornitos Reposado (gold) is popular in Mexico, and will give you an enjoyable burn.